 About Our Sangha

-Prescott Insight Meditation (formerly Prescott Vipassana Sangha) started in 1993 with a small group of people who came together every Tuesday to sit in meditation.
-We slowly evolved into an active Sangha — a community of people who not only sit in meditation together, but are dedicated to living in the present moment and cultivating kindness and compassion toward ourselves and all beings.
+Prescott Insight Meditation started in 1996 with a small group of people who came together every Tuesday to sit in meditation — sometimes lovingly referred to as Barking Dog Sangha.
+We slowly evolved into an active sangha , a community of people who not only sit in meditation together, but are dedicated to living in the present moment and cultivating kindness and compassion toward ourselves and all beings.
 And with all that, we also know increased joy.

-It’s important to note that not everyone in this Sangha is a Buddhist.
-We don’t know how many Sangha members call themselves “Buddhists,” because it’s really not important!
-And even those who do may identify more strongly with one of the other traditions.
+It’s important to note that not everyone in this sangha is Buddhist.
+We don’t know how many sangha members call themselves “Buddhists,” because it’s really not important!
+And even those who do may identify more strongly with one of the many other contemplative traditions.
 But most of us are in some way following the path that the Buddha is said to have taught — the path that leads to liberation from unnecessary suffering for ourselves and all beings.

 Our practice is called Insight Meditation (also vipassana, a Pali word meaning “seeing clearly”).
 It is grounded in learning to live in the present moment.
-We are not trying to go into any kind of trance or leave our body.
-We want to stay right here without getting lost in thought, worrying, planning, day dreaming.
+We are not trying to go into any kind of trance, purge our mind of thoughts or leave our body.
+We want to stay right here without reacting to, or getting lost in thoughts, worrying, planning, day dreaming.
 This can be challenging in the beginning because our minds are wired to think — to plan, to imagine, etc. And that’s what they do!

 When you are new to the practice we suggest that you begin by developing some calmness, tranquility, and the ability to stay somewhat focused on one object — this is usually the breath.
 The breath works well because our breath is always in the present moment.
 And it’s portable.